SpinW/pySpinW/docs/developers/design/001_linear_spinwave_theory.md

 These lines also include computing the indices $i$ (`atom1`) and $j$ (`atom2`) which are eventually passed to `accumarray` to actually construct the matrix.

 [Lines 856-934](https://github.com/SpinW/spinw/blob/73f604ab4d84084d872d1f5fdf46dbc54e14cdd7/swfiles/%40spinw/spinwave.m#L614-L641)
-contain the calculation of the $\mathbf{q}$-dependent part of the Hamitonian and forming it into a square matrix.
+contain the calculation of the $\mathbf{q}$-dependent part of the Hamiltonian and forming it into a square matrix.
 First the phase factor $\exp(i\boldsymbol{\delta}\cdot\mathbf{q})$ is computed in [line 871](https://github.com/SpinW/spinw/blob/73f604ab4d84084d872d1f5fdf46dbc54e14cdd7/swfiles/%40spinw/spinwave.m#L871), then each submatrix $`\mathrm{A}`$ (split into `A1` for upper left and `D1` for lower right pars) and $`\mathrm{B}`$ is multiplied by this phase factor